romaninsh/dorm/docs/src/1b-table-columns.md

 When you use `user.get()`, with `User { name, surname, full_name }`, `Table` needs to ensure query would include both columns and expression too.
-More broadly, lets talk about what can be deserialised into a `User` entity:
+More broadly, lets talk about what can be deserialised into a `User` entity fields:

+## Field could be:

 1. **Column** - There is a physical SQL column `name` and `surname`.
 2. **Expression** - No physical column, but `full_name` is defined through a SQL expression.